 While the previous page made mention of insulation, completely overhauling your insulation is a much bigger task but one that will have a far greater impact on your power bill.
 This is particularly important for older homes.
 Pinpoint locations with outdated materials or places that have been poorly insulated (or not at all) and add as needed.
 Check out Energy.gov’s how-to guide for safe and easy-to-follow instructions on adding insulation to your home.

 It’s one thing to be efficient; it’s another to be sustainable.
 It may be complicated and expensive, but switching your home to solar power, even just partially, could save you tons of cash.
 It may even make you money, by letting you sell energy back to the power company.

 Finally, while we’re mostly concerned with electricity use and power bills here, it’s worth briefly discussing water.
 There have been some mentions of ways to conserve water, but one of the best by far is to install your own irrigation system.
 Much like with solar panels, the upfront cost is high and will likely require several days or weeks-worth of work in order to complete, but the savings will be worth it in the end.

-- Best cheap dishwasher deals for Prime Day and June 2021
+- Best cheap space heater deals for September 2021

 - The best movies on Disney+ right now

 - The 60 best shows on Hulu right now